-The EIA study team has identified the following key issues that will require further in-depth investigation by specialists in various disciplines.
+The EIA study team has, with input from the public participation process, identified the following key issues that will require further in-depth investigation by specialists in various disciplines.
 These in-depth investigations will take place in the Impact Assessment Phase of the EIA.